 Oncologist Siddhartha Mukherjee won international acclaim with his best-selling book that chronicled the epic history of cancer from its first mention on a papyrus 3,600 years ago to recent efforts to tease out the genetic fingerprints that distinguish types of cancers and better guide treatment options.
 Conference attendees will hear Dr. Mukherjee discuss how genomics is changing cancer therapy and the hurdles that continue to block the transformation.

 The conference program includes more than 30 specialized presentations interspersed with panel discussions and question-and-answer sessions.
-To view the full program, click here.
+View the full program for 2013 (PDF, 1.8 MB).

 First-day sessions will feature one of the hottest topics in genomic medicine today – DNA testing of unborn and newborn babies.
 Day 2 will include sessions on cancer featuring Dr. Susan Desmond-Hellmann, chancellor of the University of California San Francisco; Dr. Janet Woodcock, director of the FDA’s Center for Drug Evaluation and Research; Elaine Mardis with The Genome Institute at Washington University; and Dr. Danel Von Hoff with The Translational Genomics Research Institute in Phoenix.